lucylow/salty-wet-man/README.md

 # Salty Wet Man (SWM)

-The goal of Salty Wet Man is to flag inappropriate online content to make the internet a safe and inclusive space for everyone.
+The goal of Salty Wet Man is to flag inappropriate online content to make the internet a safer and more inclusive space for everyone.

-*Warning.
-Repo contains abstract nudity and may be unsuitable for the workplace.*

 <div>